talwrii/awesome-reaper-pedalboard/readme.md

 ### An electric piano (if you want to play piano)

 I bought a yamaha p-45, which I understand from youtube videos is one of the cheapest "electric pianos" that you can buy.
 Electric piano's have key weightings designed to simulate a piano.

+# Features

+The most important feature for making playing "fun" is a looper plugin.

+# Plugins I used

+https://www.meldaproduction.com/downloads Third party free plugins.
+I used the metronome https://audiolatry.gumroad.com/l/grandpianoxxl -- A free properietary  sampled piano midi instruments

+# Reading

+https://plugins4free.com A large collection of free VST plugins that are compatible with reaper (depending on your underlying architecture).